DO NOT USE CHLORINE BLEACH

 Chlorine Bleach kills bacteria and viruses, but has not been proven effective in killing molds on porous surfaces like wood and drywall.

-PuroClean adheres to the standard guidelines for mold
+PuroClean Emergency Recovery Services Mold Remediation Protocol adheres to the standards for mold removal recommended in:

-- The NY City Health Guidelines on Assessment and
+The New York City Health Guidelines on Assessment

 Remediation of Fungi in Indoor Environments